AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 # Rapid Development Environments {#rapid-development-environments}

+In order to deploy changes, current Cloud Development environments require the use of a process that employs extensive code security and quality rules called a CI/CD pipeline.
+For situations where quick and iterative changes are needed, Adobe has introduced Rapid Development Environments (RDEs for short).

-Current Cloud Development environments require the use of a CI/CD pipeline to deploy changes.
-To minimize the amount of time needed to test features that are proven to work on a local development environment, customers can use Rapid Development Environments (RDEs for short) to quickly push the changes, ensuring that they work in the cloud, and make modifications as needed.
+RDEs allow developers to swiftly deploy and review changes, minimizing the amount of time needed to test features that are proven to work on a local development environment.

-Once the changes have been tested in an RDE, they can be deployed to a regular Development environment through the Cloud Manager pipeline.
+Once the changes have been tested in an RDE, they can be deployed to a regular Cloud Development environment through the Cloud Manager pipeline.

 ## Introduction {#introduction}